 The "fish unknown" classification was used if a detection was identified to be a fish based on video evidence, but further classification could not be determined due to high turbidity or an inadequate amount of the fish captured within the camera's field of view.
 The "fish probable" classification was used if no fish was observed in the video, but the silhouette was similar to that of a typical fish silhouette confirmed by video evidence.
 Even with reasonably good video coverage, smaller fish are still able to pass through the Riverwatcher undetected by the video cameras.
 This occurs if fish swim very close, high, or low relative to the cameras.
 In addition, this can happen if a fish swims upstream through the scanners but stops before entering the video field of view.
 High turbidity can also obscure the video detection and identification of fish.
 The "false detection" classification was used when no fish was observed in the video and the silhouette was not similar to that of a typical fish silhouette.
 Because false detections tended to occur frequently during higher discharges, when turbidity and debris also were high, it was likely that most false detections during these periods are caused by debris, high turbidity, and water turbulence.
-A third video camera was added for the 2014 season directed at the Riverwatcher scanner plates to help determine the cause of many of the false detections.
+A second video camera is directed at the Riverwatcher scanner plates to help determine the cause of many of the false detections.
 After reviewing selected times where many assumed false detections occurred, it was concluded that debris, air bubbles, and turbulence were indeed the source of the detections.
-During low-flow periods (<10 cfs), which was about half of the time the Riverwatcher was operating, surface water turbulence was likely the cause of most false detections.
+During low-flow periods (<10 cfs), which was 99.9% of the time the Riverwatcher was operating, surface water turbulence was likely the cause of most false detections.
 When turbidity exceeds about 100 NTUs, hundreds of false detections can occur per hour due to high concentration of suspended solids breaking the infrared beams of the scanner plates.
-When turbidity is less than about 100 NTUs, false detections from suspended solids are not typical, but poor camera visibility does not always allow for video confirmation, depending on how close to the camera that a fish swims during passage.
+When turbidity is less than about 100 NTUs, false detections from suspended solids are not as frequent, but poor camera visibility does not always allow for video confirmation, depending on how close to the camera that a fish swims during passage.
 Once the turbidity falls below about 25-30 NTUs, turbidity does not limit the Riverwatcher's capability for detecting and confirming fish (Table 1).
+In spring 2016, the Riverwatcher was tested in an above-ground pool with wooden fish silhouettes at varying water turbidities.
+This was intended to simulate natural stream conditions to provide further resolution of the operational capabilities of the Riverwatcher (Lewis et al. 2016).